loliksamuel/paas_pcf_pong_matcher_spring/README.md

 * brew tap cloudfoundry/tap
 * brew install <cf-cli | bosh-init | bosh-cli | credhub-cli | bbl | bbr>

-# CF example app: ping-pong matching server
+# PCF running app: ping-pong matching server

 This is an app to match ping-pong players with each other.
 It's currently an API only, so you have to use `curl` to interact with it.